 The mission, the vision and the blah blah blah.
 I don’t have it written down.
 I understand it, but putting it into words seems a bit daunting, so here goes.

 My lifelong struggle- the elusive self-love.
 I’m not talking self- acceptance or self-tolerance or an “I’ll deal with you later” mentality.
 I’m talking true love.
 Loving yourself at your absolute worst.
 Loving yourself on the days that you don’t want to shower because life just seems too heavy.
-Catching yourself when you utter “gosh, I’m such an idiot”, turning around and saying “would I speak like that to my best friend?”.
+Catching yourself when you utter “gosh, I’m such an idiot”, then turning around and saying “would I speak like that to my best friend?”.
 Loving yourself when you’re a mess, when you feel as low as you’ve ever been, when you look in the mirror and think “wow that’s bad, I’m just going to get back in bed”.

 You must be thinking, “this lady really hates mornings and mirrors” and I really do – BUT I strive to love myself through it all.
 To not push myself to hard, to not be too hard on myself, to just let me be- and most importantly – to try to be my own best friend.
 Mental struggles are real, and they are hard.
 Getting out of that hole can seem like an endless battle, especially on days where you only have energy for that ONE self love thing.
 Brushing your teeth, standing in the shower, or my personal favorite- slipping into something pretty before bed.
 My hair might be in an oily, messy bun, my face hasn’t seen makeup in weeks, I haven’t done exercise in forever- But when I slip on something pretty to sleep in, I feel the lightness in me, even if it’s just a spark.
 And you know what they say about sparks- sparks can start a fire.